vscode-restructuredtext/docs/articles/section.rst

 List Editor
 -----------

+.. warning:: Due to conflicts with other extensions that take over the TAB key, this feature is temporarily disabled.

 The list editor was ported from VSCode Markdown extension, which provides the several functionalities to simplify list editing.